SardiusJay/BlockFuse-Cohort-1-Test/README.md

     output = [0, 3]
     Because nums[0] + nums[3] == 0, we return [0, 3]

-# Section B Q3
+## Section B Q3

-Make sure of ReactJs using pnpm to install vite + React
+Make use of ReactJs using pnpm to install vite + React

-# Questions:
+## Questions:

-How would you manage the application state in your SPA?
+# How would you manage the application state in your SPA?

+Making use of useState to handle individual state component and UseReducer for the reducer of the function of the state.

-Describe how you would implement routing in the SPA.
+# Describe how you would implement routing in the SPA.

+To implement routing, i will use react-router-dom

-How would you handle form validation and error messages?
+# How would you handle form validation and error messages?